jtbennett/create-ts-project/README.md

 _Note: **The corresponding scripts must exist in all packages** or yarn will exit with an error.
 If you don't want a package-level script to do anything, you can make its value `echo`._

-In addition, there is one root-level scripts that doesn't have an equivalent at the package level:
+In addition, there are two root-level scripts that don't have an equivalent at the package level:

+- **`version:all <version>`**

+  The version argument should be a valid npm version number like `1.2.3` or `2.0.0-beta.1`.

+  This script is helpful when publishing packages to npm.
+It does three things:

+  - Sets the version property in all `package.json` files (including the root) to the specified version.
+  - Commits those changes to your repo.
+  - Creates a tag in the form: `v1.2.3`.

 - **`tsp`**